 Our legal team understands that the key to these types of legal claims is building a strong, convincing case with the necessary evidence to prove liability.
 That’s why we are committed to building a legal strategy that yields the best possible results.

-To schedule an initial consultation with one of our Las Vegas motorcycle accident attorneys to discuss your personal injury claim, call the law office of Bertoldo, Baker, Carter & Smith at (702) 505-8115.
+To schedule an initial consultation with one of our Las Vegas motorcycle accident attorneys to discuss your personal injury claim, call the law office of Bertoldo, Baker, Carter, Smith & Cullen at (702) 505-8115.